-As we continue to struggle with the global pandemic, what will GivingTuesday look like on November 28th?
+As we continue to struggle with the global pandemic, what will GivingTuesday look like this year?
 How do you plan when there’s so much uncertainty and noise from all directions?
 There’s still opportunity in challenging times, and you can use GivingTuesday to increase community resilience and rally support for your cause.

 While we continue to face challenging circumstances, the data from this year and historical trends suggest plenty of opportunity to meaningfully connect and empower supporters to take action.
 So don't throw in the towel by pulling back on solicitations or skipping campaign opportunities like GivingTuesday--in fact, the temptation to retreat expressed by many charities may be the biggest risk looming over this year’s giving season.